CISecurity/OVALRepo/scripts/README.md

   - Parameters: definition id(s) OR "all", report filepath
   - Notes: schema validate, schematron validate, validate metadata, validate file format, validate file name, validate file location, create report
   - Output: report including definitions list and success/failure for each task
-- **Determine Effected Definitions**: determines defintions effected by changes to one or more files in repo
+- **Determine Effected Definitions**: determines definitions effected by changes to one or more files in repo
   - Parameters: ids or filepaths of changed files
   - Notes: tbd
   - Output: definition ids of effected definitions